BMW Sauber F1.08

-The BMW Sauber F1.08 was the Formula One racing car with which the BMW Sauber team competed in the 2008 Formula One World Championship.
+The BMW Sauber F1.08 (also known as Sauber C27) was the Formula One racing car with which the BMW Sauber team competed in the 2008 Formula One World Championship.
 The chassis was designed by Willy Rampf, Walter Reidl, Christoph Zimmermann and Willem Toet with the powertrain being designed by Markus Duesmann.

+As of 2024, the F1.08's win at the Canadian Grand Prix is the last time that a car produced by Sauber Motorsport or a BMW-powered car has won a Formula One Grand Prix.

 Launch

 The F1.08 was launched on January 14, 2008 in Munich.
 The car was taken out for the first time at the Valencia circuit a day after the launch, where Nick Heidfeld took the car for a brief spin at BMW Welt, the BMW delivery center in Munich.
 The first track outing of the F1.08 was given to Robert Kubica.

 Designer change

 This was the first BMW Sauber to not be designed by Jörg Zander who left the team to go to Honda F1 in January 2008.

 Livery and sponsorship

 For the 2008 season, BMW Sauber kept the white and navy livery used on its cars in 2006 and 2007.
 However, O2 was replaced by T-Systems, and Cadence Design Systems also became an official equipment supplier.
 The team continued to be sponsored and supported by Petronas, Intel, Certina, Dell and Credit Suisse.